Prescription Drug Affordability Act

 (C) POWERS AND DUTIES OF THE BOARD

-2) In addition to the powers set forth elsewhere in this act, the board may:
+In addition to the powers set forth elsewhere in this act, the board may:

-b) Enter into a contract with a qualified, independent third party for any service necessary to carry out the powers and duties of the board.
+1) Promulgate regulations for the implementation of this act and enter into a contract with a qualified, independent third party for any service necessary to carry out the powers and duties of the board.

-3) Unless permission is granted by the board, a third party hired by the board may not release, publish, or otherwise use any information to which the third party has access under its contract.
+2) Unless permission is granted by the board, a third party hired by the board may not release, publish, or otherwise use any information to which the third party has access under its contract.

 (D) PRESCRIPTION DRUG AFFORDABILITY STAKEHOLDER COUNCIL